 Isaac Blesses Jacob

 19 Jacob said to his father, “I am Esau your firstborn.
 I have done what you asked me to do.
-Please arise, sit and eat of my venison, that your soul may bless me.”
+Please get up, sit and eat of my wild game, that you may bless me.”

 20 Isaac said to his son, “How is it that you have found it so quickly, my son?”

-He said, “Because God your God gave me success.”
+He said, “Because the Lord your God gave me success.”

-21 Isaac said to Jacob, “Please come near, that I may feel you, my son, whether you are really my son Esau or not.”
+21 Isaac said to Jacob, “Please come near so that I may feel you, my son, whether you are really my son Esau or not.”

 22 Jacob went near to Isaac his father.
 He felt him, and said, “The voice is Jacob’s voice, but the hands are the hands of Esau.”
-23 He didn’t recognize him, because his hands were hairy, like his brother, Esau’s hands.
+23 He did not recognize him because his hands were hairy, like his brother, Esau’s hands.
 So he blessed him.
 24 He said, “Are you really my son Esau?”

 He said, “I am.”

-25 He said, “Bring it near to me, and I will eat of my son’s venison, that my soul may bless you.”
+25 He said, “Bring it near to me, and I will eat of my son’s wild game so that I may bless you.”

-27 He came near, and kissed him.
-He smelled the smell of his clothing, and blessed him, and said,
+27 He came near and kissed him.
+He smelled the scent of his clothing and blessed him and said,

-is as the smell of a field which God has blessed.
+is as the scent of a field which the Lord has blessed.

-28 God give you of the dew of the sky,
+28 May God give you from the dew of the sky

 and nations bow down to you.